Pearnel Patroe Charles Jr.: We Transform Programme

-The We Transform Youth Empowerment and Reintegration Programme is the ministry's flagship youth transformation programme geared at providing children (12-17 yrs) within the care and supervision of the Department of Correctional Services with the requisite skills set, character and support to become productive exemplary citizens.
-The programme was established by Charlesin 2016 and initially branded as the Learning by doing Competition, a student centered approach to rehabilitation.
+The We Transform Youth Empowerment and Reintegration Programme is the ministry's youth transformation programme aiming to provide children (12-17 yrs) in the care and supervision of the Department of Correctional Services with skills, character and support to become productive citizens.
+The programme was established by Charles in 2016 and initially branded as the Learning by doing Competition, a student-centered approach to rehabilitation.